 In KAY — You don’t “have to” do anything; you “get to” do everything!

 DECLARATION OF PRIVILEGES

-I will, as a member of the Kansas Association for Youth, endeavor to maintain the high ideals of my organization, to make my personality a positive influence in the life of my school and my community, and to pass on an association which will be a challenge and inspiration to future members.
+I will, as a member of the Kansas Association for Youth, endeavor to maintain the high ideals of my organization, to make my personality a positive influence in the life of my school and my community, and pass on an association that will be a challenge and inspiration to future members.